lmtoy/lmtoy_run/README.md

 model, as the "pull request from a collaborator branch".
 A somewhat long explanation is in https://github.com/teuben/nemo/blob/master/CONTRIBUTING.md, though we should make our own here.

+# Workflow

+Summary of steps to get the data end-to-end  (this is the current workflow, drafted as such, and will likely change):

+1. malt: Run **SLpipeline_run.sh** on malt.
+This will make TAP files, and copies them to Unity.

+2. any: Collect the (new) PID/OBSNUM, and make a script generator, or update its OBSNUM's. - if this is a new PID, the PI should be emailed data is coming, and give them the URL

+3. unity: Run **../do_untap *.tar** in each $WORK_LMT/PID, this will make them available to PI

+4. unity: wait for raw data to arrive, ideally run **lmtinfo.py build** to get a new database.

+5. unity: either DA or PT:  via the script generator run the pipeline, for PI to view.
+Ideally the DA will run it first, potentially flag data the pipeline didnt see.

+6. unity: ingest in dataverse [not implemented yet]